Pece17/Python/README.md

 - Semifinals
 - Final

 The user will choose the winner from each pair by selecting **1** or **2** until there are only 2 movies left, after which the winner is declared.
 After this, the program should ask the user whether they want to create another tournament or to terminate the program.
+I start by creating **movie_tournament.py** file in **VS Code**.
+This is apparently the correct syntax for **Python** programs, using all-lowercase with optional underscores for readability.